viscous-236/INVOx/README.md

 #### 🏢 **Step 3: Buyer Repays & Investors Get Paid**
 1. **Payment Due**: Chainlink Automation monitors due dates and notifies the buyer
-2. **Buyer Pays**: Buyer logs in and repays the invoice amount + agreed interest
+2. **Buyer Pays**: Buyer logs in and pays the invoice amount (also handles the payment delay penalty with two days grace period + 4% penalty with each passing day)
-3. **Automatic Distribution**: Smart contract automatically distributes returns to investors based on their token holdings
+4. **Automatic Distribution**: Smart contract automatically distributes returns to investors based on their token holdings
-4. **Profit Realized**: Investors receive their principal + yield, tokens are burned
+5. **Profit Realized**: Investors receive their principal + yield, tokens are burned

 ### Real-World Example